MartinThoma/MartinThoma.github.io/_posts/2012-08-02-java-puzzle-4-parallel-programming.markdown

 ---
 What is the output of the following Java Snippet:

-[java]public class MyParallelClass implements java.lang.Runnable {
+{% highlight java %}public class MyParallelClass implements java.lang.Runnable {
     public String name;

     public myParallelTry(String name) {